 Step 4: Complete the SWOT analysis

-SWOT analysis is used widely to analyze the performance of the systems and their impact on the business.
+SWOT analysis is used widely to analyze the performance of systems and their impact on the business.

 • Strengths.
 What works well in your system, which of its aspects are satisfactory, and what parts of the workflow do your users enjoy?
 Knowing this will help you avoid redundant reworks.
 As they say, don't fix what isn't broken.